 What makes these properties possible is the cloud architecture.
 The big data architecture for the cloud is different, and must be built according to very specific architectural characteristics such as separation of compute and storage, multitenancy, security, and more.

-Benefits of Cloud Computing for Big Data
+Benefits of Cloud Computing for Data Lakes

-The cloud's architecture leads to six main benefits for big data workloads:
+The cloud's architecture leads to six main benefits for data lake workloads:

 Adaptability